Routine Colonoscopies Can Save Lives

 - Colonoscopy: The preferred method for screening, this is an exam using a tube-like instrument to look inside the rectum and colon for polyps, abnormal areas or cancer.
-Tissue samples can be collected (biopsy) and abnormal growths can be removed.
+Tissue samples can be collected (biopsy) and abnormal growths or polyps can be removed.
 Watch our colonoscopy video to see how a colonoscopy is performed.

-- Sigmoidoscopy: Using a tube-like instrument to look inside the rectum and lower colon for polyps, abnormal areas or cancer.
+- Flexible Sigmoidoscopy: Using a tube-like instrument to look inside the rectum and lower colon for polyps, abnormal areas or cancer.
 Evaluates only the lower third of the colon.

 Choose the University of Michigan for Your Colonoscopy Exam